Case Study: Yerrrspace Pop-Up Series

 Legacy: Reputation | Credibility | Resources

-• Credibility: Supported by a competitive municipal arts grant and aligned with Jersey City’s goals of equitable, culturally relevant programming.
+• Credibility: Supported by a competitive municipal arts grant, VPM’s work is aligned with Jersey City’s goals of delivering equitable, culturally relevant programming that reflects the city's diverse population.

 Community: Voice | Culture | Engagement